squatters-rights

 Final Thoughts

 The COVID-19 pandemic and eviction moratorium made it far harder for landlords to enforce their lease agreements.
-While both have (mostly) ended, squatting remains a problem in many parts of the country.
+While both have ended, squatting remains a problem in many parts of the country.

 Know your rights as a property owner, and know your legal limitations.
 If you want to win the landlord-squatter battle, you need to know the ground rules.